 The flexibility of life coaching profession really allows those who choose to go into this field to set their own standards for hours and how much salary they can make.

 What Is a Life Coach?
-(And learn about life coach job description)
+(Here’s the full life coach job description to clarify.)

 There are a number of reasons why someone might seek the services of a professional life coach.